Fontvieille, Monaco: Geography

+Fontvieille is located in the southwestern part of Monaco and covers an area of 33 33 ha.
+As of 2023, the district's population is approximately 4,420 people, representing about 12% of the principality's total population.
+To the west, it borders the French commune of Cap-d'Ail, making it the westernmost district of Monaco.

-Four hectares (9.9 acres) of Fontvieille are given over to the Fontvieille Park and Princess Grace Rose Garden.
+About 4 hectares of the district are occupied by Fontvieille Park and the Princess Grace Rose Garden.

-Part of Fontvieille's southern boundaries include the border with the French Republic where the Didier Deschamps Stadium and the Port of Cap d'Ail are located in close proximity.

 Sport

 Fontvieille contains Stade Louis II (or Louis II Stadium), which serves as the home ground of AS Monaco FC, a Monaco football club that is one of the most successful in the French national league.

-It also contains a small indoor sports arena called Salle Gaston Médecin where AS Monaco Basket what plays in LNB Pro A, and hosts other events like handball, volleyball, gymnastics, and more.
+It also contains a small indoor sports arena called Salle Gaston Médecin where AS Monaco Basket plays as a member of LNB Pro A, and which hosts other events like handball, volleyball, gymnastics, and more.

-Monaco's only racing team, ROKiT Venturi Racing – which competes in the FIA Formula E World Championship – is also based in Fontvieille.
+Monaco's only racing team, ROKiT Venturi Racing – which competed in the FIA Formula E World Championship – is also based in Fontvieille.
+Since 2022-23, Maserati MSG Racing has been in control of ROKiT Venturi; however, the team has stayed in Fontvieille and has remained under a Monégasque license.

 Landmarks

 The district also contains the Monaco Heliport, which provides frequent links to Nice Airport in neighboring France, with connections to direct flights to New York, Dubai, London, and other important European destinations.

 Monaco's automobile museum, the Monaco Top Cars Collection, is located on the Terrasses de Fontvieille.

 The Museum of Stamps and Coins displays Monegasque money dating to 1640, and illustrates the postal history of the principality.

 Columbus Hotel Monaco, which was owned by former racing driver David Coulthard, is located in Fontvieille.

 Venturi and its subsidiary Voxan are headquartered on the northern side of Fontvieille.

+The zoological garden and the Princess Grace Rose Garden are also found there.